Withdrawal from NATO: Romania

 Some minor political parties in Romania oppose Romanian membership in NATO.
 One of them is Noua Dreaptă, which is also against the European Union.

 Spain

-The left-wing electoral alliance Unidas Podemos supported Spanish withdrawal from NATO.
+Spain joined the alliance in 1982 under the UCD-led conservative government of Calvo-Sotelo.
+However, this was opposed by a significant portion of Spanish society especially on the left and pacifist groups.
+Under the social democratic González government in March 1986, Spain had a referendum on NATO membership in which both the main social democratic PSOE and conservative AP parties supported membership.
+The result was a "yes" vote, but with strong opposing results in separatist regions of the Canary Islands, Basque Country, Navarre and Catalonia.
+Opposition to NATO led to the creation of the left-wing United Left-linked pacifist pressure group “La Plataforma Cívica por la Salida de España de la OTAN”.
+Although the referendum result was conditional on a stipulated non-integration of Spain’s armed forces into NATO's structure, in 1996 Spain fully joined NATO.

+Today, membership is opposed by a number of left-wing and separatist political parties.
+These include the left-wing United Left and Podemos, Basque separatist EH Bildu, Galician nationalist BNG and left-wing Catalan-separatist CUP who have either advocated withdrawal or downgrading Spain’s membership.
+Other groups that support Spanish withdrawal include the State Coordination Against NATO and Bases (CECOB) and the Coordinator for Total Disarmament and Denuclearization (CDDT).

 Slovakia

 The far-right Republic Movement party advocates for the withdrawal of Slovakia from NATO.

 Turkey

-Since the 2016 attempted coup d'état, the 2019 Turkish Offensive into North–Eastern Syria, the deterioration of relations between Turkey and the United States, the deterioration of relations between Greece and Turkey, warming relations between Turkey and Russia, and opposition towards Finland and Sweden in their membership bids in 2022 which led to delays in joining the alliance, there have been calls for Turkey to leave or be thrown out of NATO.
+Since the 2016 attempted coup d'état, the 2019 Turkish Offensive into northeastern Syria, the deterioration of relations between Turkey and the United States, the deterioration of relations between Greece and Turkey, warming relations between Turkey and Russia, and opposition towards Finland and Sweden in their membership bids in 2022 which led to delays in joining the alliance, there have been calls for Turkey to leave or be thrown out of NATO.

 Inside Turkey, politicians like the Nationalist Movement Party (MHP) leader Devlet Bahçeli suggested that Turkey leaving NATO should be considered an option.
 In May 2022, opposition leader Kemal Kılıçdaroğlu said that if the Justice and Development Party and the Nationalist Movement Party decided to close the Incirlik Air Base to NATO, the Republican People's Party would also support it.